reemsky/jwt-spring-security-demo/README.md

 ##Usage
 Just start the application with the Spring Boot maven plugin (`mvn spring-boot:run`).
 The application is running at [http://localhost:8080](http://localhost:8080).
-By default localhost MySSQL is configured (port 3306).
+By default localhost MySQL is configured (port 3306).

 MySQL:
 ```